Year of the Novel

 To benefit from this course, you should be working on a novel.
 You can contact us with any questions before enrolling.

 Each phase can be enrolled in separately, subject to availability.
-See Phase One here.
+Phase One will be released in early 2023.
+Join the waitlist here.

 Phase One: Writing the bones